nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 If you wish to learn more about Waddle and its features, then this comprehensive user guide is for you!
 For tips on how to navigate our user guide, check out our [User Guide Tips](#user-guide-tips) section.
-For instructions on how to set-up Waddle, visit our [Quick start](#quick-start) section.
+For instructions on how to set up Waddle, visit our [Quick start](#quick-start) section.
 For basic information on how to make the best of Waddle, check out our [Tutorial for beginners](#tutorial-for-beginners).

 --------------------------------------------------------------------------------------------------------------------